The Manchester Brain Bank collects and supplies human brain tissues for research locally, nationally and internationally.

 Brains are recruited through tissue donation programmes including the Brains for Dementia Research initiative (jointly funded by Alzheimer’s Research UK and Alzheimer’s Society), the Cerebral Function Unit at Salford Royal Hospital, and the Manchester and Newcastle Longitudinal Ageing Cohort.

-You must complete and return a tissue request form and a material transfer agreement.
+You must complete and return a tissue request form.

 The request will then be reviewed by our management committee who will assess the application on its scientific merit and ethical use of tissues.